helsingborg-stad/coding-conventions/server/php.md

 ## Views
 Functions is not allowed in any views, all logic and data fething (including translations) should be done in respective view controller.
 Using if-statements and for loops should be avioided in views whenever possible, but is a necessety in many cases.

+In a few cases you may want to use php in a view (please don't), then use laravel's built-in php start and end tags @php and @endphp.

 ## Class loader
 All code should be compatbile with a PSR class loader.
 No classes should be included manually.